voidfemme/SacredCows/README.md

 ## License

-This project is in the public domain (CC0-1.0)
+This project is in the public domain under [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/).

 ## Support